AI notetaker for product teams: How to prioritize roadmap decisions using customer feedback

 Making the switch: Start with your next customer interview

 Try Granola for free.
-Download the Mac or Windows app, connect your calendar, and run your next customer interview.
-See bot-free capture in action.
+Download Granola on Mac, Windows, iPhone or Android, connect your calendar, and run your next customer interview.
+Let participants know you're using Granola to transcribe the call, then see the notes you get afterwards.
 The setup takes under five minutes.

 Create your first Recipe for customer discovery interviews.
 Start with a prompt like: "Extract the following from this interview: 1) Pain points the customer mentioned, 2) Current workarounds they use, 3) Feature requests they made, 4) Jobs they're trying to accomplish."
 Save this as a Recipe and run it after every customer conversation.